Watson-Personal-Assistant/developer/_content/audio/config_properties.md

 | `nossl`  |If set to `true`, connect to the gateway without using an SSL protocol.
 The value is set to `false` by default.    | SSL parameter |
 | `debug`  |  If set to true, creates more log information.
 The value is set to `false` by default. | Logging parameter |
 | `logAdditionalAudioInfo`  | If set to `true`, log information about the size of the audio packets and the time that is taken to receive them.
 The value is set to `true` by default.  | Logging parameter |

+**Restriction**: Currently, there is no support for sending a client ID from an audio client to the audio gateway.
+The device type value defaults to `WSS-Rest` and cannot be modified.

 > **What to do next?**<br/>
 Learn more about [Raspberry PI]({{site.baseurl}}/audio/Using_raspberry_PI).